 Buckwheat Flour Porridge with Dates

-- Magnesium content nourishes and relaxes the muscles.
+Magnesium in buckwheat nourishes and relaxes the muscles.

 Ingredients

-2 tsp.
-Ghee (Kapha & Pitta dominant) or 1 Tablespoon (Vata dominant)
+2 Tablesp.
+Ghee (Kapha & Pitta dominant) or more for Vata dominant

 ¼ cup Organic buckwheat flour